ubirch/niomon-http/README.md

 topic) can be handled transparently to the niomon-http.
 * There is no need to implement a custom `org.apache.kafka.clients.producer.Partitioner` for the kafka producer or a `partition.assignment.strategy` for the kafka consumer.
-* for best scaling the number of partitions for the incoming and the outcoming topic should be equal or a multiple of the deployed instances (nodes) of the niomon-http.
+* for best scaling the number of partitions for the incoming and the outgoing topic should be equal or a multiple of the deployed instances (nodes) of the niomon-http.

 #### Frameworks and Dependencies